Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/team-organization.typ

 As stated in the pre reveal reflection we identified that our largest problem during the last season was our lack of structure and organization.
-In order to adress this issue we decided to have a set of steps for builders to follow while creating a system:
+In order to address this issue we decided to have a set of steps for builders to follow while creating a system:
 - Brainstorm possible designs
 - Choose best design
 - Create design in CAD
-- Have design reviewed by fellow teamates and/or alumni
+- Have design reviewed by fellow teammates and/or alumni
 - If the design passed review, build it
 - Test the system
 - Iterate again